BlueN1nja1/Twelve/README.md

 ---------------------------------------------------------------------------------------------------------------------
 Improved Twelve has 2 variants, the standard Twelve.apk and the alternative Twelve-alt.apk.

-Use Twelve.apk if Twelve isn't already included with your phone
+Use Twelve.apk if Twelve isn't included with your phone.

 Use Twelve-alt.apk if Twelve **is already included with your phone.**